DayakarMalgari/FinancePeer/README.md

  then use localhost:8000 or 127.0.0.1:8000 to access the application

-## Application usage details.
+## 2. Application usage details.
-# Home page
+### Home page
-  choose either either the Admin button to use admin panel or choose user panel to use the application
+  click either the Admin button to use admin panel or User button to use the application
-# Login page / sign-up page
+### Login page / sign-up page
   first time users should click the sign-up button to go to sign-up page to register with username, emailid and password. you can mention email-id at username as well if you wish.
    Once registed, it redirects back to login page to login with newly created credentials.
-# User Data Search Page has 4 tabs.
+### User Data Search Page has 4 tabs.
 1. File Upload 2.
 View All Data 3.
-Select User Data    and 4. logout
+Select User Data 4. logout
-# File Upload page
+### File Upload page
  enter the emailid which you used to login, choose the file / json file to upload and then click upload button. once done you will get the confirmation.
 You can load the file into database only once as there is unique constraint on id.
  You need to delete all data before loading second time
-# View all Data page
+### View all Data page
  will just display all user data from the database in one shot, you just need to click the tab thats all.
- Search fields are readonly and if you click fetch data button while in that page it will request you to use User Data Search Page.
+ Search fields are also active, however, you will be redirected User Data Search Page if you enter proper criteria.
-# User Data Search Page
+### User Data Search Page
   This is the main page which has the full functionality.
 In the search options,

   a.
 ID Field has the top priority, if you enter any number greater than 0 in this field it will activate and,